Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 • 59% of policyholders filed a claim in the past year

-• 40% of claims involved appliances
+• 40% of recent claims were for an appliance

 Claim Outcome Breakdown